griffinmilsap/ezmsg-bthid/README.md

 ```

 # Configuration
-The configuration of this module can be done using `/etc/ezmsg-bthid.conf` which has the following format:
+The configuration of this module can be done using `/etc/ezmsg-bthid.conf` which has the following format.
+Most likely, the only settings you'll want to change in this file are the `[server]` `host` and `port` to meet your needs.
 ``` ini
 # configuration for ezmsg-bthid daemon